jonnyhuck/huckathon.org/faq.md

 This is fine - where possible, it is good to connect lines to other lines, but if this is not possible (i.e. because there is nothing to connect it to) then it is perfectly fine to leave it for someone else to connect in the future.
 The warnings are just there to ensure that you haven't forgotten to connect them by accident - they can be safely ignored if there is nothing to connect to *(as the person who maps the adjacent square will likely connect them in the future!)*.

-#### I’ve started a road/track line then accidentally double clicked to finish, how do I go back to editing it/ continuing with it?
+#### I’ve started a road/track line then accidentally double clicked to finish, how do I go back to editing it / continuing with it?

 No problem, simply select the **line** tool again, and start your new line at the end of the previous one - it will seamlessly extend the original line - you can then set it to have the same classification, and this will be no different to if you had drawn it all in one go in the first place.